VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Related Works

-In summary, text-based methods require costly, high-quality reference captions, while image-based extensions are suboptimal for video content.
-These challenges highlight the growing demand for {\it reference-free} video caption evaluation tailored for video inputs.
-However, it remains an underexplored topic in the community, compared to text-based and image-caption evaluation.
+In summary, text-based methods require costly, high-quality reference captions, while image-based extensions remain less effective for video content.
+These challenges underscore the need for {\it reference-free} video caption evaluation tailored to video inputs, a topic that is relatively less studied compared to text-based and image-caption evaluation.
 EMScore~\cite{shi_emscore_2022} was an early attempt that supports evaluating video captions without a reference.
-Although it considers both frame-level and video-level embeddings, these embeddings are still obtained from an image-based encoder~\cite{radford_learning_2021}, and the text encoder is limited by a short context length.
+Although it considers both frame-level and video-level embeddings, they are derived from an image-based encoder~\cite{radford_learning_2021}, and its text encoder is constrained by short context length.
 PAC-S~\cite{sarto2023positive} and FactVC~\cite{liu2023models} augment EMScore with positive and negative data synthesis, respectively.
-While they share some similarity to this work, they consider only a single level of corruption, with binary (positive/negative) differentiation, whereas our method incorporates captions with varying degrees of quality, enabling a more nuanced evaluation.
-In addition, these metrics produce a single scalar score without offering explanations of their judgments, posing challenges for interpreting the quality evaluation.
-More recently, G-VEval~\cite{tong_g-veval_2024} extended the G-Eval~\cite{liu_g-eval_2023} approach to video by stitching together three frames from each video.
+While sharing some similarity to this work, they consider only a single level of corruption, with binary (positive/negative) differentiation, whereas our method incorporates captions with varying degrees of quality, enabling a more nuanced evaluation.
+In addition, these metrics produce a single scalar score without offering explanations of their judgments, posing challenges for interpreting the quality assessment.
+More recently, G-VEval~\cite{tong_g-veval_2024} extends G-Eval~\cite{liu_g-eval_2023} to video by stitching together three frames per video.
 However, it is unclear whether this image-based prompting generalizes to longer or more dynamic videos.
-Moreover, the dependence on proprietary models such as GPT-4o limits its scalability and practicality for widespread use.
-In contrast, \texttt{VC-Inspector} finetunes a lightweight, open-source LMM to produce both evaluation scores and reasoning, offering a more interpretable and scalable solution.
+Moreover, the dependence on large proprietary models such as GPT-4o limits its scalability and reproducibility for widespread use.
+In contrast, \ours is explicitly trained for video-level factual grounding, produces interpretable explanations, and avoids reliance on proprietary large models, addressing key limitations of prior work.